Sulav-Koirala/Feature_Extraction_from_Audio/README.md

   design; `src.train` prints train vs. test vs. cross-val accuracy so you can confirm the small gap = no overfitting.
 Labels are heuristic, not human-annotated.
 - `visualize.py` is a diagnostic aid onlu, it doesn't feed into `build_dataset` or `train`, it just renders what `preprocess.py` does to a signal at each step.

+**NOTE: models and outputs are empty and kept as .gitkeep only to show the file structure, the .png images, .csv and .json files and the .pkl files are not commited.
+They can be created by running the code in ordered as given above.**